 Mary Ann Canning (1747/50-1827) was the mother of George Canning (1770-1827, twice foreign secretary and briefly prime minister).
 She had eleven other children.
-For sixteen years she was an actress; she also wrote a novel and marketed a patent eye ointment.
-George was separated from her at the age of six.
-From the time he was 17 he provided for her as well as he could.
-All his life he kept in touch with her.
-But he would not allow her to mix socially with his wife or have more than a few fleeting glimpses of his children.
+For fifteen years she was an actress; she also wrote a novel and marketed a patent eye ointment.
+She was separated from George when he was six.
+From the time he was 17 he provided for her as well as he could, and all his life he kept in touch with her, but would not allow her to mix socially with his wife or have more than a few fleeting glimpses of his children.
 Mary Ann emerges as a determined, intelligent woman, and her story has much to say about the plight of women in a man's world, as well as throwing light on the eighteenth century theatre and on the complex and controversial character of her famous son.

 Julian Crowe (jfec1947 [at] gmail.com)